Erasmus+ application procedure

 Please fill in the online application form carefully since we will take over your data directly from that document.
 After the transmission of your data, please print out the pdf application form (will be sent to you via e-mail automatically) and hand it in with the aforementioned application papers to your departmental coordinator.

 Note: In some cases, opening the pdf via Firefox may cause fields to be displayed empty.
 In these cases we recommend the use of another program, e.g. Acrobat Reader.

-Once the selection process is completed you receive a preliminary confirmation of your Erasmus+ place from the Departmental Coordinator.
-The Departmental Coordinator will sign the printed version of your online application form.
+Once the selection process is completed you will receive a preliminary confirmation of your Erasmus+ place from the departmental coordinator.
+The departmental coordinator will sign the printed version of your online application form.
 That document has to be submitted to the International Office (IO) no later than March 1st for the winter semester, respectively June 1st for the remaining places for the summer semester and is considered as an application for the Erasmus+ mobility grant as well.
 Students with a disability or single parents can get additional funding.
 Please get in contact with us.

 Subsequently the IO or departmental coordinator will nominate you at the host university so that the next step will be your application at the host university.